DL-IT/generative_zoo/README.md

 The parameters passed for the object initialization and the train function is specified in detail in the documentation of the functions themselves and vary from model to model.
 Please open the Python interpreter in your terminal or your IPython notebook and enter `help(my_gan)` or `help(x.xGAN)`.

 *That is it, you have your model ready to test*.

+If the above tutorial is unclear, please feel free to clone this repo and make use of the Main template files.
+Thanks!!